followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/5 Default Item Template/disabled.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether or not a widget item must be displayed disabled.
+Specifies whether a widget item should be disabled.
 <!--/shortDescription-->

 <!--fullDescription-->